bbauska/JS-Basics-Unlock/README.md

--   Function Declarations: Are fully hoisted, meaning the entire function is moved to the top of its scope and can be used before it\'s declared in the source code.
+-   Function Declarations: Are fully hoisted, meaning the entire function is moved to the top of its scope and can be used before it&#39;s declared in the source code.

 -   Function Expressions: The variable declaration is hoisted, but not the function assignment.
-If you try to invoke a function expression before its definition, you\'ll encounter an error as the function will not be defined yet.
+If you try to invoke a function expression before its definition, you&#39;ll encounter an error as the function will not be defined yet.

 Example